 In your property listing, mention your requirements specifically to save time.
-It’s a waste of time to communicate and meet with tenants who are actually not in a position to rent your property.
+It’s a waste of time to meet with tenants who are actually not in a position to rent your property.
 Make sure to be transparent with the application fee too, so that expectations are managed.

 Before a meet-up, you can call a tenant and ask the following: